Key-The-Visionary/Key-The-Visionary/README.md

 I am a current student at Wittenberg University pursuing a bachelor's degree in Computer Science with Cybersecurity Concentration.
 The challenge of addressing complicated problems has always captivated me, especially in domains where creativity and critical thinking are crucial.
 I find cybersecurity in particular to be a dynamic and quickly changing field that necessitates a continuous balancing act between creativity and attentiveness.
+In this repository you will be able to locate items such as: Resume, Professional statement, Ethical Hacking Activities, and CTF activities and challenges.

 ## Objective